1. Home

 How to read a mechanical electric meter

-Knowing how to read an electricity meter is easy if you know what you’re looking for.
 When reading your electricity meter, review and write down the numbers as they appear on the dials from right to left.
 In case the pointer is directly on a number, look at the dial to the right.
-If it has passed zero, use the next higher number, and if it hasn't passed zero, use the lower number.
+If it has passed zero, use the next higher number.
+If it hasn't passed zero, use the lower number.
 If the dial falls between two numbers, use the smaller of the two numbers.

 Keep in mind, your electricity meter never ‘resets’, so you need to take two readings at two different times and compare them to understand your electricity usage over time.